 Piney Grove at Southall's Plantation offers "a barnyard of farm animals, plenty of bird-friendly gardens and the star-filled country sky!"
 Wake up to the peal of a farm bell and enjoy a large plantation breakfast served by candlelight in the 1790 Log Room!
 Visitors — especially children — are encouraged to help in the daily feedings of ponies, sheep, chickens, ducks, geese and a goat.

 Charles City -

-Orange Hill Bed and Breakfast is an 1898 farmhouse sitting on 50 acres of working farmland.
+Bed and Breakfast at Peace Hill is an 1898 farmhouse sitting on 50 acres of working farmland.
 Romantic antique-filled rooms and hearty country breakfasts await visitors as well as deers feeding in the fields.

 Chippokes Farm & Forestry Museum in Chippokes Plantation State Park is one of the oldest working farms in the nation.
 Visitors can see more than 3,000 antiques of American farm life and take self-guided tours of the plantation named for an Indian chief who befriended the early English settlers in 1619.
 Many displays represent various stagesof farm development throughout the years.
 Overnight facilities include camping and cabins at the state park.

 Caledonia Farm 1812 is near Shenandoah National Park and is listed on the National Register of Historic Places.
 Scenic pastures are surrounded by stone fences, and the farmhouse has three porches for a variety of scenic views.
 The working cattle farm is named after the mythological name for Scotland, from where many early settlers immigrated.

 Fairlea Farm B&B features a fieldstone manor house that overlooks a 40-acre cattle farm just two blocks from the little village of Washington, Va.
 Enjoy a country breakfast every morning and stroll on the grounds of hunt country.